Integrated Optimization of Scheduling and Flexible Charging in Mixed Electric-Diesel Urban Transit Bus Systems: Problem definition

 Constraints \labelcref{sij} define the start time of recharging, ensuring that the bus has sufficient time to reach the charging station after completing its trip.
 Constraints \labelcref{eij} determine the charging duration, ensuring that, after recharging, the bus has enough time to deadhead to the starting point of its next trip.
 Constraints \labelcref{sij} and \labelcref{eij} collectively ensure that the charging duration remains within the bus's layover time at the charging station.
 Constraints \labelcref{xalpha1} and \labelcref{xalpha2} define \( x_{ijct}^\alpha \), while constraints \labelcref{xbeta1} and \labelcref{xbeta2} define \( x_{ijct}^\beta \).
 Constraint \labelcref{xijct} links \(x_{ijct}\) with \(x_{ijct}^\alpha\) and \(x_{ijct}^\beta\).
 Additionally, constraint \labelcref{uij_lower} synchronizes the continuous charging duration $u_{ijc}$ with the discrete time-step counters, ensuring the reserved time slots do not exceed the actual charged energy.

 Constraints \labelcref{SoC_for_diesel} ensure that the SoC level for all DBs is maintained at its maximum level ($\overline{B}$).
 Constraints \labelcref{energy_first_trip_from_garage1} and \labelcref{energy_first_trip_from_garage2} specify the SoC when the bus departs from the garage, setting it to $B^\iota$.
 Constraints \labelcref{soc_trip1} and \labelcref{soc_trip2} determine the SoC at the start of trips that are not the first in the chain, while constraints \labelcref{energy_gained_at_station} ensure that the energy gained at the charging station does not exceed the battery’s capacity.
 Constraints \labelcref{trip_to_garage_energy} ensure the SoC always remains above the minimum threshold, and constraints \labelcref{energy_last_trip_before_garage} set it at the end of the last trip in a BEB run.
 Constraints \labelcref{first_trip_time} initialize the run time $t_i^\eta$ when a bus leaves the garage to start its run.
 Constraints \labelcref{last_trip_time} limit the total run time of a vehicle to be less than \( \overline{T} \).
 Constraints \labelcref{time_consecutive_trips} relate the elapsed time between two consecutive trips.
-Constraints \labelcref{charge_time} ensure a BEB has adequate time in between its run to recharge to achieve an SoC level of \( B^\iota \).
+Constraints \labelcref{charge_time} ensure a BEB has adequate time within its run to recharge to achieve an SoC level of \( B^\iota \).

 Constraints \labelcref{charger_max_cap} ensure that the total number of buses charging at any given time does not exceed the facility's capacity.
 Constraints \labelcref{qij_lower} prevent buses from recharging at a station unless they actually visit it.
 Constraints \labelcref{garage_visit_vars_CV} are logical constraints ensuring that if a DB does not cover a trip pair, it cannot visit the garage between those trips.
 Similarly, constraints \labelcref{charger_visit_vars_EV} maintain the same logic for BEBs visiting charging stations, additionally ensuring that BEBs don't recharge at multiple charging stations.
 Lastly, constraints \labelcref{garage_visit_vars_2_CV} and \labelcref{charger_visit_vars_2_EV} ensure that if a vehicle covers a trip pair with a sufficiently long inter-trip layover, greater than $L$, it must visit either a garage or a charging station during the layover.
+Constraints \labelcref{vars_y}--\labelcref{vars_q_e} indicate variable domains.